Moving to See: Exploring the Relationship Between the Eyes and Movement

 Workshop will include exploration of Feldenkrais Awareness Through Movement® lessons and will include time for discussion and questions.
 No experience necessary – all are welcome!

 Bio for Sarah Young: Sarah is a Feldenkrais Practitioner.
 Her ongoing curiosity of movement and an old dance injury led her to study the Feldenkrais Method® under the direction of David Zemach-Bersin, New York City, 2011-15.
 As a movement artist, Sarah has collaborated with and performed works by dance makers Nancy Stark Smith, David Dorfman, Jill Sigman, Hilary Easton, Stephan Koplowitz, and the Treehouse Shakers.
-She served as the Executive Director of Earthdance Creative Living Project, Plainfield, Massachusetts from 2013-18.
-She is an Alum of the University of Illinois, Urbana-Champaign, BFA 2003, a Returned Peace Corps Volunteer, Morocco 2008-10, and newly the mother of Calder Lee Savage, born June 2018.
-She currently divides her time between Northampton, Massachusetts, and Stolzenhagen, Germany.
+She served as the Executive Director of Earthdance, Plainfield, Massachusetts from 2013-18.
+She is an Alum of the University of Illinois, Urbana-Champaign, BFA 2003, a Returned Peace Corps Volunteer, Morocco 2008-10, and a mother.
+She currently lives in Northampton, Massachusetts.